 Be the Best Learner

-It’s never too late to learn a new skill.
+It's never too late to learn a new skill.
 In fact, building up your knowledge and skills is often a lifetime pursuit.
-So, start your learning journey today!
-Use the following tips to get you started:
+So, start your learning journey today by following these tips:

-Having a specialized skill or excelling in a particular task can put you “in demand.”
-Even more so if you have deep knowledge of a subject that is highly sought after – for instance, data science, cybersecurity or cloud computing.
+Having a specialized skill or excelling in a particular task can put you "in demand."
+Even more so if you have deep knowledge of a subject that is highly sought after – for instance, analytical thinking, creative thinking or resilience.

 Being the "go-to" person for a particular task or topic can enhance your reputation and allow you to help others.
 It can also lead to opportunities to work on high-profile tasks, and may even result in promotion.
 But remember that building expertise takes dedication and resolve.
 So, be prepared to put the time in!